-It is important to know that other states and territories might also need you to go into hotel quarantine when you arrive there.
-You may even have to start 14 days quarantine again or meet particular requirements.
-These things are assessed on a case by case basis by each state or territory.
+It is important to know that other states and territories might also require you to enter hotel quarantine when you arrive there.
+You may even have to start 14 days quarantine again or comply with additional requirements.

-NSW Health does not provide exemptions to leave hotel quarantine a few hours early for the purposes of catching a flight out of NSW.
-The Public Health Order requires you to complete the full quarantine period of 14 days x 24 hours.
+NSW Health may consider exemptions to leave hotel quarantine a few hours early for the purposes of catching a flight out of NSW.
+An application for exemption should be submitted.

 In some jurisdictions you may be required to repeat your hotel quarantine when you arrive if you have not completed the full 14 days x 24 hours in NSW.

-Please ensure your on-travel arrangements at the completion of your hotel quarantine are after your scheduled departure time at the end of the quarantine period.
+Please ensure your onward travel arrangements are after your scheduled departure time at the end of the quarantine period.